pforret/ytaudio/docs/index.md

 ✅  Program finished!

-# copy/paste URls to start the download (in parallel)
+# copy/paste URLs to start the download (in parallel)
 % ytaudio parallel
 Copy/paste a URL and press <return> to start the download (in background) https://www.youtube.com/watch?v=5J7IrPVLc4U